josbeir/cakephp-latte-view/docs/commands.md

 ## Test your templates for errors

+The latte linter helps you catch syntax errors and potential issues in your templates before they cause runtime errors.
+This is particularly useful during static analysis processes to ensure code quality and prevent deployment of faulty templates.
+You can scan templates from your application or specific plugins using the following commands:

 ```bash
 bin/cake latte linter # Scans your app templates
 bin/cake latte linter -p MyPlugin # Scans your plugin templates